endurantgames/cosmiclegends/src/classes/paragon.md

 My One Weakness!

 :   Before Volume One, pick a weakness for your hero,
-    like a substance, energy type, or other physical effect.
+    like a substance, energy or radiation type, or other physical effect.

     Once during a Crisis, instead of making a move, you can